 Access to Important and Expert Support Systems

 Academy students will continue to receive support from our Special Education and English Language Development teachers for any specialized instruction needs.
 Academy students and parents can access their school counselor or district social worker for any social-emotional or family support needed.
 High school counselors will continue to work with Academy students on college and career preparations.

-WKOA families will continue to use their neighborhood school’s ListServ to receive school and district news and updates, helping them stay connected to activities and events throughout the year.
+WKOA families will continue to receive school and district news through their neighborhood school via ParentSquare, helping them stay connected to activities and events throughout the year.

 How Do I Enroll My Student in WKOA?